 Glacier + Deming

-Glacier and Deming are often the easiest and preferred places to stay, as they’re located conveniently close to all the main sites like Artist Point.
-While there isn’t much to do around the area in terms of shopping and dining, there is an abundance of places to stay and nature to see.
+Glacier and Deming are often the easiest and places to stay if you’re eloping on the western side of the Cascades, as they’re located just 45 minutes away from popular sites like Artist Point and Bagley Lakes.
+While there isn’t much to do around the area in terms of shopping and dining, they have everything you need for a quick stay.

 Rockport